Job Interview Interpreter Grant

 - People with language or speech impairments often have different speech patterns, so you will need to listen carefully.
 If you find something unclear, ask questions and repeat what they said to make sure you understand.

 The Department of Employment Affairs and Social Protection (DEASP) will pay the interpreter a fee for a half-day session (up to three hours).
 The rate ranges from €95 to €205, depending on the duration and the interpreter’s qualifications.

 DEASP will also pay the interpreter’s travel costs – either the cost of their fare on public transport or a rate of €0.25 per km where no public transport is available.

 How to apply

-Guidelines on the Job Interview Interpreter Grant (pdf) are available on welfare.ie.
+For more details, see the guidelines on the Job Interview Interpreter Grant (pdf) on welfare.ie.